sferlix/frankAllSkyCam/README.md

 # 1. Pre-requisites
-prepare a clean SD card with the last version of raspbian.
+Prepare a clean SD card with the last version of raspbian.
 Lite version, without desktop is fine.

 Ensure everything is updated:
 ```
 sudo apt update
 sudo apt upgrade
 ```
-check you have pip installed (should be already in you raspberry):
+check you have pip installed (should be already in your Raspberry Pi distribution):

 `sudo apt install python3-pip`